Monitor and control the recovery of by-products in food and drink operations

 You need to know and understand:

-- how operational requirements affect work practices
+- how organisational requirements affect work practices

 - what is cross contamination, the effects and how to evaluate the risks of cross contamination